Scenic Rim Regional Council

 - A smaller percentage of local workers employed as Clerical and Administrative Workers (11.1% compared to 13.7%)

-The largest changes in the jobs held by the in the Scenic Rim Regional Council workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the Scenic Rim Regional Council between 2011 and 2016 were those employed as:

 - Labourers (+218 local workers)